-We love seeing your Trails Challenge adventures.
-Here are some photos Trails Challenge hikers shared in 2016.
-Post your photo on Facebook or Instagram with the tags #SonomaCountyParks #TrailsChallenge, and we may feature you as part of our Trails Challenge community.
-Plus, your tagged photo makes you eligible for special giveaways of hiking gear and parks memberships!
+We love seeing your Trails Challenge adventures!
+Here are some photos Trails Challenge participants have shared in the past.
+Post your photo on Facebook or Instagram with the tags #SonomaCountyParks #TrailsChallenge for a chance to be featured as part of our Trails Challenge community.